Algebraic models of cyclic $k$-gonal curves: Introduction

 \section{Introduction}

 Groups of conformal automorphisms of closed Riemann surfaces is a classical area of research in complex and algebraic geometry, dating back to the nineteenth century, with contributions from Riemann, Klein, and others.
-Let $S$ be a closed Riemann surface of genus $g \geq 2$, and ${\rm Aut}(S)$ be its group of conformal automorphisms.
+Let $S$ be a closed Riemann surface of genus $g \geq 2$, and let ${\rm Aut}(S)$ be its group of conformal automorphisms.
 In \cite{Schwarz}, Schwarz observed that ${\rm Aut}(S)$ is finite and, in \cite{Hurwitz}, Hurwitz noted that its order is bounded above by $84(g-1)$.
 In \cite{Greenberg}, Greenberg proved that every finite group can be realized as a group (even the full group) of conformal automorphisms of some closed Riemann surface.
 As a consequence of the Riemann-Roch theorem, $S$ can be described by an irreducible complex (projective or affine) algebraic curve.
-Given some subgroup $H \leq {\rm Aut}(S)$, a natural task is to find one of these algebraic curves from which the action of $H$ can be read.
+Given some subgroup $H \leq {\rm Aut}(S)$, we can ask if we may find one of these algebraic curves from which the action of $H$ can be read.
 Except for particular cases, this is a computationally challenging task.
 In this paper, we restrict ourselves to the case of cyclic gonal surfaces.

-A {\it $k$-gonal automorphism} of $S$ is an element $\tau \in {\rm Aut}(S)$ of order $k \geq 2$ and with the quotient orbifold $S/\langle \tau \rangle$ of genus zero; we also say that that $\langle \tau \rangle$ is a {\it $k$-gonal group}, and that $S$ is a {\it cyclic $k$-gonal curve}.
+A {\it $k$-gonal automorphism} of $S$ is an element $\tau \in {\rm Aut}(S)$ of order $k \geq 2$ such that the quotient orbifold $S/\langle \tau \rangle$ has genus zero; we also say that that $\langle \tau \rangle$ is a {\it $k$-gonal group}, and that $S$ is a {\it cyclic $k$-gonal curve}.
 A $2$-gonal automorphism is the hyperelliptic involution, which is known to be unique.
 If, moreover, each fixed point of a non-trivial power of $\tau$ is also a fixed point of $\tau$, then we say that $\tau$ is {\it tame} (for instance, this is the situation if $k$ is a prime integer).
 If $\tau$ is tame and the rotation angle of $\tau$ at each of its fixed points is the same, then it is called {\it superelliptic}.